-Hyung Taek Hong is Secretary General at the East Asia Foundation (EAF) in Seoul, where he oversees planning and implementation of various programs and activities decided by the board of trustees of the EAF.
+Hyung Taek Hong is Executive Director at the East Asia Foundation (EAF) in Seoul, where he oversees planning and implementation of various programs and activities decided by the board of trustees of the EAF.

 He is a graduate of the Department of Political Science at Korea University in Seoul and holds an MA in political science from the University of Texas at Austin.

 From 1992 to 1997, he was a lecturer of Korean language at the Department of East Asian Languages and Cultures at Columbia University.

 Prior to joining the EAF in May 2005, he undertook advanced graduate studies in Political Science at Columbia University in the City of New York, majoring in comparative politics, international relations and Russian area studies.

 John Nilsson-Wright is the Fuji Bank Senior University Lecturer in Modern Japanese Studies and an official fellow of Darwin College, Cambridge.

 His current interest focuses on contemporary political and security interests in Northeast Asia, with particular reference to Japan and the Korean peninsula.
 In addition to his work at Cambridge, he is an Associate Fellow at Chatham House, where he convenes a research and discussion group on contemporary Korea.